Parler loses bid to require Amazon to restore service

 Many supporters of former U.S. President Donald Trump favor Parler, which has claimed it had more than 12 million users.

-Parler remains largely offline after being dropped by Amazon, and removed from the app stores of Apple Inc and Alphabet Inc’s Google after the Washington unrest.
+Parler remains largely offline after being dropped by Seattle-based Amazon and the app stores of Apple Inc and Alphabet Inc’s Google following the Washington unrest.

 Parler Chief Executive Officer John Matze told Reuters on Jan.
-13 that Parler may be offline for good, but later pledged it would return and be stronger.
+13 that Parler may be offline for good, but later pledged it would return stronger.

 Matze and his family were forced to “go into hiding” after receiving death threats, his lawyer said on Jan.
 15.